mevilmendpara/task-3-chat-bot/README.md

 conversations with users.
 You can use natural language processing libraries like NLTK or spaCy to make your chatbot more conversational.

 -this is simple solution
+- we use one json file to train the chatBot.